S8A/s8a.github.io/_programs/trello-music-manager.md

 ---
 layout: program
 name: Trello Music Manager
 summary: Tool for managing artists and albums in a Trello board.
+Obsolete due to changes in the Trello API.
 features:
 - "Made in Python 3 and using the official Trello API."
 - "Manages a Trello board with (at least) three lists: one for the artists, and three for albums (pending, doing, and done)."